xiaolitongxue666/xiaolitongxue666.github.io/_posts/2024-09-10-How-to-setting-angular-proxy.md

 <br>

-In this article, I'll demonstrate how to start a mock back-end server called **hotelapi** and run my Angular app named **hotelinventoryapp** to test setting angular proxy.
+In this article, I'll demonstrate how to start a mock back-end server called **hotelapi** and run my Angular app named **hotelinventoryapp** to test setting angular proxy.  <br>

-I'll set up a hotelapi service locally, and then set up another local service that proxy the request to the hotelapi service.
+I'll set up a hotelapi service locally, and then set up another local service that proxy the request to the hotelapi service.  <br>

-The hotelapi service will be hosted at port 3000, and the proxy service will be hosted at port 4200.
+The hotelapi service will be hosted at port 3000, and the proxy service will be hosted at port 4200.  <br>

 Here is the link to the project of [hotelapi service](https://github.com/santoshyadavdev/hotelapi)